chrisguest75/docker_examples/42_python_buildpacks/README.md

 # README
-Demonstrate how to use a build pack to build a simple container
+Demonstrate how to use a build pack to build a simple Python container

 TODO:
 * Why are the images so big?